Frazl/DCU-Timetable-Scraper/README.md

 #### Description

-next runs run(day, time, code) with the current time and day and can return two things similiar to run.
+Next runs run(day, time, code) with the current time and day and can return two things similiar to run.

 If it is past 5:30PM next will return the timetable for tomorrow in the form of a dictionary with keys time.keys()